jesschoe/app-ly/README.md

 ## Overview

-_**App/ly** is a job application tracking app that will help organize information and contacts for users during their job search.
+_**App/ly** is a job application tracking app that organizes job posts and contacts for users during their job search.
 Users can start by creating an account, and then start adding information about any job openings that they're interested in.
-Once added to the user's database, they can go back to view the details, update important dates and information as they progress in the application process, and even leave notes and add contacts for each job posting._
+Once added to the user's database, they can go back to view the details, update important dates and information as they progress in the application process, and even leave notes and add contacts for each job posting.
+They can also move items around on the job tracking board according to where they are in the application process._

 <br>